Jean-Paul Rodrigue (2017), New York:

 option to conventional gasoline engine powered vehicles.

-What appears very likely is a strong rationalization, a shift towards
+hazardous.
+What appears very likely is a strong rationalization,

-efficient transport systems, the new relationships between transport and distribution towards regionalization.
+systems, the new relationships between transport and energy

+and distribution towards regionalization.

-prices could trigger changes in several phases.
-Initially, commuters
+higher oil prices could trigger changes in several phases.

-resilience.
-The next phase would see changes in commuting patterns
+a remarkable resilience.
+The next phase would see changes

-transport alternatives.
-The existing spatial structure could also start
+The existing spatial structure could also start to show

 areas become more apparent.
 There is already evidence that